 This question will be explored within the scope of the integrated research and engagement work plan.
-Should the planning profession ultimately seek to be regulated under the Professional Governance Act, any potential financial impacts would be further explored and considered.
+Should the Province mandate or the planning profession seek to be regulated under the Professional Governance Act, any potential financial impacts would be further explored and considered.